velotraveler/munkisuit/README.md

 Omitting _APP-NAME_ lists out all of catalogutil's change history in the repository.
 Specifiying _VERSION_ will show history just for that particular version of the application.
-* If a scheduled job changes anything, notices from catalogtuil will appear in syslog, including the output of makecatalogs.
+* If a scheduled job changes anything, notices from catalogutil will appear in syslog, including the output of makecatalogs.
 * To see previously logged events in syslog:
 ```